PixarAnimationStudios/OpenUSD/docs/tut_usdview_plugin.rst

         * :python:`viewSettings` - A collection of settings which only affect the viewport.
-Most of these settings are normally controlled using usdview's 'View' menu.
+Most of these settings are normally controlled using usdview's 'Display' menu.
 Some examples are listed below.

             * :python:`complexity` - The scene's subdivision complexity.